grego/rust-polyomino/README.md

 Performance
 =======

-Various tests can be run using `cargo test –release`, testing all the options.
+Various tests can be run using `cargo test –-release`, testing all the options.
 Currently, the program passes every test.

 All the benchmarks were done at the author's computer (2011 Intel Core